bunq/doc/DESCRIPTION.md

 }
 ```
 We need to verify that this response was sent by the bunq server and not from a man-in-the-middle:

-We need to verify that this response was sent by the bunq server and not from a man-in-the-middle.
-- Create a `$dataToSign` variable starting with the response code (`200`).
-- On a new line follow that by a list of alphabetically-sorted headers only including headers starting with `X-Bunq-`.
-Convert to `X-Header-Capitalization-Style` from `x-header-non-capitalization-style` if needed.
-- Add an extra (so double) linefeed after the list of headers.
-- End with the body of the request.
+- Create a `$dataToSign` variable containing the body of the request.

-**⚠️ UPCOMING CHANGE:** We are deprecating full response signature and will start only signing the response body on April 28, 2020.
+**NOTE:** We started to only sign the response body on April 28, 2020.

 So for our example above the response to sign will look like this:

 ```
-200
-X-Bunq-Client-Request-Id: 57061b04b67ef
-X-Bunq-Server-Response-Id: 89dcaa5c-fa55-4068-9822-3f87985d2268

 {"Response":[{"Id":{"id":1561}}]}
 ```
 Now, verify the signature of `$dataToVerify` using the SHA256 algorithm and the public key `$publicKey` of the server.
 In PHP, use the following to verify the signature.